jwyang/face-alignment/README.md

 Learned Model

-Off-the-shelf model can be downloaded here: http://pan.baidu.com/s/1i325Rbn, whose performance is analogy to the lbf_fast model evaluated in the original paper.
+Off-the-shelf model can be downloaded here: http://pan.baidu.com/s/1i325Rbn, whose configure file can be found in folder "models".
+Its performance is analogy to the lbf_fast model evaluated in the original paper.

 Q&A